Syncaidius/FerrousEngine/README.md

  * [FreeType](https://www.freetype.org/) for font processing.
 Repo located [here](https://git.savannah.gnu.org/cgit/freetype/)

 ### Why Vulkan?
-Three words: Cross-platform support.
+It's simply down to cross-platform support.
 While DirectX is an awesome API, it only works on Microsoft platforms.
+DirectX can be added further down the line if it is eventually required.

 ### Licensing
 [MIT](https://github.com/Syncaidius/FerrousEngine/blob/master/LICENSE)